NEWS

 -

 Justin O. Cooper, producer, director, and writer, is also the North American Liaison to the Royal Film Commission – Jordan and has facilitated major Hollywood productions in Jordan, including Aladdin, Star Wars: Episode IX, Dune: Part One, and SEAL Team.
-Before moving to Los Angeles, Cooper was the spokesman and film liaison for Southern Regional Medical Center in Georgia, where he oversaw physical production for major film, TV, and commercial projects shot at the location, including What to Expect When You’re Expecting and Ride Along and frequently collaborated with the Clayton County and Georgia Film Office.
+Before moving to Los Angeles, Cooper was the spokesman and film liaison for Southern Regional Medical Center in Georgia, where he oversaw physical production for major film, TV, and commercial projects shot at the location, including What to Expect When You’re Expecting and Ride Along, and frequently collaborated with the Clayton County and Georgia Film Office.

 -